-President Raab went on to become a litigator at two of the nation’s most prestigious law firms – Cravath, Swaine & Moore and Paul, Weiss, Rifkind, Wharton & Garrison.
-Quickly earning a reputation as a strong but fair advocate, she was appointed Chairman of the New York City Landmarks Preservation Commission, a post she held from 1994 to 2001.
+President Raab was a litigator Cravath, Swaine & Moore, and Paul, Weiss, after which she was appointed Chairman of the New York City Landmarks Preservation Commission, a post she held from 1994 to 2001.

-President Raab is a member of the Council on Foreign Relations and serves on the Board of Directors of The After School Corporation, United Way, and Compuware and on the Steering Committee of the Association for a Better New York.
-She was appointed a member of the 2004-05 New York City Charter Revision Commission by Mayor Michael Bloomberg.
+President Raab served on the Board of Directors of Compuware Corporation and is currently a member of the Council on Foreign Relations, serves on the Steering Committee of the Association for a Better New York, Advisory Committee for WOMEN.NYC and sits on the boards of directors of The After School Corporation, United Way New York, and the One To World Foundation, and was a member of the 2004-05 New York City Charter Revision Commission.

 A graduate of Hunter College High School (whose campus she now oversees), President Raab received a BA with distinction in all subjects from Cornell University in 1977, an MPA from the Woodrow Wilson School of Public and International Affairs at Princeton in 1979, and a J.D. cum laude from Harvard Law School in 1985.
 In 2016, President Raab’s achievements were recognized by her election to the American Academy of Arts and Sciences.